-In my discussion of climate change and how we might “save the earth,” I will include revelation as has been handed down through Christianity so we can take a look at the Christian view.
-Relegating this discussion to the materialistic arena turns a blind eye to an important source of truth on this matter and thus gives a highly distorted view of what is actually happening with our planet.
+In my discussion of climate change and how we might “save the earth,” I will include revelation as has been handed down through Christianity.
+This way, we can take a look at the Christian view without relegating this discussion to the materialistic arena.
+Turning a blind eye to an important source of truth on this matter gives a highly distorted view of what is actually happening with our planet.
 The assumption of this essay is in keeping with the overall theme of my blog – that truth is found in the dynamic interplay between reason and faith.
-By doing this, we will find ourselves in a completely different and far better place than where we find ourselves now.
+By adopting this approach, we will find ourselves in a completely different and far better place than where we find ourselves now.

 The Creation Reflects God’s Glory